top of page

 The challenge for institutions is to ensure fair opportunities.
 When essential activities are tied to on-campus participation, day scholars may be left out.
 Inclusive colleges plan events, schedules, and digital access to reach all students, no matter where they live.

 Well-being is also different across groups.
 Hostel life can foster strong peer support but may also lead to stress about privacy and independence.
 Day scholars get support from family but must juggle studies with home duties.
-Colleges should design wellness plans that match these needs, not generalize.
+Colleges should design wellness plans that align with these needs rather than generalizing.

-Where students live affects academics, but not in a fixed way.
+Where students live affects their academic outcomes, but not in a fixed way.
 Studies show that student engagement, not living on campus, matters more for learning.
 Colleges that foster active learning, easy access to teachers, and clear support help reduce gaps between hostel and day scholars.

 Governance frameworks increasingly recognize the importance of the student experience as a quality indicator.
 Accreditation and ranking systems now examine residential facilities, student support services, and engagement mechanisms as components of institutional performance.
 How universities design and manage both hostel and day-scholar experiences, therefore, has reputational implications.